CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Notes
 - Many of the flags intended for one category or item type, can be used in other categories or item types.
 Experiment to see where else flags can be used.
 - Offensive and defensive flags can be used on any item type that can be wielded.
+- The flags field should always be the last field to reduce changes when the JSON lint tool is applied.

 ## Material Phases